 Sad but true – chlorine can dry out your locks and alter your colour tone.
 This applies to blondes, but also to those with brunette hair.
 However, there is a work around, so don’t let that keep you from the pool!
 Avoid over-chlorination by wetting hair with tap water and adding just a tad of conditioner before you take a dip.

 We love it, but the sun isn’t always the best friend to our skin and our colour, and it does cause colour fade.
 Throw on a hat or chic scarf to extend your colour and protect you from sun damage whenever you hit the great outdoors.

 Avoid the duller, darker colour result that comes from applying fresh colour over previously coloured hair.
-Use the tint brush (provided in your Free Trial) to keep your brunette touch-ups strictly to regrowth, and avoid overlapping.
+Use the tint brush (provided in your Salon Set) to keep your brunette touch-ups strictly to regrowth, and avoid overlapping.

 Try to reduce or avoid using heated styling tools as much as possible, Heat applied directly to your hair can make hair more porous, and that means it’s more difficult for the strands to retain colour.
 Use a heat protecting product before using heated tools to keep your locks safe from colour degrading hot tools.

 The colouring process opens the hair follicle to deposit colour pigments, making your hair a little thicker and also prone to a little more dryness.
 As well as some of the tips mentioned above, which help keep your coloured hair nourished, moisturised and conditioned, it is best to stretch out your hair washes and skip a few wash days.
 This allows your natural oils to counter-act dryness, keeping your brunette hair looking bright, healthy and reducing the colour-fade the can happen with daily washing.